136MasterNR/Battles-of-Batch/README.md

 ## Enemy Details
 ### How Enemies Were Designed
-  - The enemies' design comes from the latin characters, and other references.
-These enemies are unable to hold any weapons, thus they could only upgrade their defense, that's why they have way too much HP.
-Enemies that come with something sharp on them, can deal a much larger amount of damage compared to other enemies.
-Some other enemies have learnt multiple skill attacks, they can really be dangerous.
+  - The design of the enemies were inspired by the Latin characters and other references.
+These enemies are unable to wield any weapons, thus they could only upgrade their defense.
+That's the reason they have way too much HP.
+Enemies that seem to have something sharp on them can deal a much larger amount of damage compared to other enemies.

+  - Additionally, some other enemeis have learnt other combat skills that aren't based on damage but instead on other combat mechanic elements, this fact can make them extremely dangerous when fought unexpectedly.

+  - Many enemies can be extremely difficult to fight, but they have their weaknesses too.
+For example, if their main weapon is too short there's much more chance for them to miss a hit (Not yet an implemented feature).

 ### Easy Level
-  - **Yara**: It is the first enemy which a beginner will encouter in the game.
+  - **Yara**: It's the first enemy that a beginner will encouter during their first battle.
 It's one of the weakest enemies, and there is nothing special about them.
   - **Jumpo**: It can be found on the second level.
-Its design comes from a Sea-Horse.
-It's very known for how strong it is, because of its very sharp but small tail.
+Its design gets inspiration from a Sea-Horse.
+It's very known for how strong it is, because of its very sharp, strong but small tail.
   - **Nimbo**: This enemy is known for its defense power.
 It's very hard to kill, and can be very annoying.
 ### Medium Level
   - **Weavy**: More Info Soon!